crossplane/crossplane/docs/introduction/packages.md

     image: crossplane/provider-gcp-controller:master
 ```

-> Note: The `meta.pkg.crossplane.io` group does contain actual CRDs that get
+> Note: The `meta.pkg.crossplane.io` group does contain custom resources that
-> installed into the cluster.
-They are strictly used as metadata in a Crossplane
+> may be installed into the cluster.
+They are strictly used as metadata in a
-> package.
+> Crossplane package.

 The `spec.controller.image` fields specifies that the `Provider` desires for a
 `Deployment` to be created with the provided image.
 It is important to note that